dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate 2 - Scaling imitation learning is all we need for general-purpose robotics..md

 - Standard teleoperation devices lack of tactile and proprioceptive sensing modalities.

-There have been many attempts at generalization method such as Inverse RL, Meta Learning, Multi-Task Learning, Transfer Learning, Multi-Task RL, Lifelong Learning, and continual learning.
-However, those approaches have no emphasis on control-theoretical guarantees such as stability
+- There have been many attempts at generalization method
+- such as Inverse RL, Meta Learning, Multi-Task Learning, Transfer Learning, Multi-Task RL, Lifelong Learning, and continual learning.
+- However, those approaches have no emphasis on control-theoretical guarantees such as stability and boundedess which are critical to safey

 - Dilemma of transferability